prathameshsphulpagar/robotics_software_engineer/module_4_assessment/Readme.md

 3) ros2 run teleop_twist_keyboard teleop_twist_keyboard to move the robot
  // to check the velocity and acceleration of the robot.also use teleop twist keyboard
 # ----------------------------------------------------------------------------

-### Assignment 2: Ball Following Robot
-- **Tasks**:
-Make Turtlebot3 Follow a ball
-    - Utilize Camera sensor data
-    - Segment Ball
-    - When the ball moves robot should also move towards it

-# ----------------------------------------------------------------------------

-### Assignment 4: Debug the package
-- **Tasks**:
-You have to find out errors in package `robot_sensing_debug`
-    - Document all errors in running Line following launch file
-    - Document all errors in running Maze Solving launch file